AmlanJSarmah/configs.old/README.md

 21. sddm login manager
 22. multicolor-sddm-theme (look AUR)

+### Setup SDDM
+Look at
+> /usr/lib/sddm/sddm.conf.d/
+there should be a **default.conf** edit the file and in theme section specift
+> Current = multicolor-sddm-theme

+P.S. if the first folder don't exist look
+> /etc/sddm.conf

 ### Resources
 There are a no of resources that helped mw with the config specially with Neovim, Picom and Rofi.
 Here is the list of all the resources
 1. For Rofi and Picom : https://www.youtube.com/c/EricMurphyxyz